MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - System Center Configuration Manager (Current Branch): We recommend this tool for organizations that already use Configuration Manager to distribute and manage software.
 Configuration Manager scales for large environments and enables extensive control over installation, updates, and settings.

-TO ADD: should we list the specific scenarios that are aviable vis this method for both install and update Install from cloud - updates from cloud
-Install from local source - updates from cloud
-Install from local source - updates from local source Optional - GPO control

 - Office Deployment Tool: We recommend this tool for organizations that do not have Configuration Manager and that still want to manage their deployment.
 Like Configuration Manager, the Office Deployment Tool gives you control over which Office applications are installed, how Office is updated, as well as the architecture, languages, and installation experience for your users.
 You can also use the ODT to download installation files that can be deployed using third-party software distribution tools.
 For more details, see [Overview of the Office 2016 Deployment Tool](overview-of-the-office-2016-deployment-tool.md).

-TO ADD: should we list the specific scenarios that are aviable vis this method for both install and update Install from cloud - updates from cloud
-Install from local source - updates from cloud
-Install from local source - updates from local source Optional - GPO control

 - Self-install: You can also have your users install Office 365 ProPlus directly from the Office 365 portal.
 This method requires the least amount of administrative setup, but gives you less control over the deployment.
 For more details, see [Set up Office 365 for business](https://support.office.com/en-US/Article/set-up-Office-365-for-business-6a3a29a0-e616-4713-99d1-15eda62d04fa).

-TO ADD: should we list the specific scenarios that are aviable vis this method for both install and update Install from cloud - updates from cloud
-Optional - GPO control
 [FROM BILL: For self-install, need to add what I can or cannot manage as an admin--pull from screenshot and SOC article]

 Many organizations will use a combination of these tools for different users.
 For example, an organization might use Configuration Manager to deploy Office to most of their users, but enable self-install for a small group of workers who are not frequently connected to the internal network.